Chapel Hart: America's Got Talent appearance and afterward

 Chapel Hart had planned to tour with the Indigo Girls in mid-2022, but canceled this tour when one of the members of the duo was diagnosed with COVID-19.
 During this time, a producer for the NBC talent show America's Got Talent named Lindsay Rush contacted members of the group.
 According to Taste of Country, the group initially turned down her offer, but changed their minds after Rush contacted them several more times.
-Danica Hart told Bobby Bones on his iHeart Radio show, "I've gotta hand to Lindsay Rush.
-Lindsay was a pitbull about it.
-So we were like 'Okay...Okay, Lindsay Rush!"
 On the audition episode airing July 19 (during the show's 17th season), they performed "You Can Have Him Jolene".
 All four judges awarded the group the Golden Buzzer, the second time in the show's history that this was done.
 Doing so allowed Chapel Hart to advance immediately to the next round of competition, eventually earning a spot in the finals after performing their original song "The Girls Are Back in Town".
 Chapel Hart advanced to the finals, where they performed a cover of Bonnie Raitt's "Something to Talk About" with Darius Rucker.
 They were eliminated from the fifth-place position after performing another original song, "American Pride".

 Chapel Hart received an invitation to make their debut on the Grand Ole Opry on September 17, 2022.
 They were also featured on Darius Rucker's late-2022 single "Ol' Church Hymn".
 In late October 2022, Danica Hart underwent vocal cord surgery, requiring a period of vocal rest.
 Once Danica recovered, the trio released a new single titled "Glory Days" in January 2023, which they co-wrote with Jim Beavers.
 In a multi-person review from Country Universe, Jonathan Keefe and Zackary Kephart both spoke favorably of the song's story about struggling musicians and praised the vocal harmony, comparing the song's sound favorably to country music of the 1990s, while Coyne was less favorable towards the lyrics and lead vocal.